Goldmund-Wyldebeast-Wunderliebe/gww.buildout-fabric/README.rst

 Fabric basic tasks
 ------------------
 Preferably use the layered tasks.
 These are easier to use, you have to type less to specify a specfic environment.
+The basic tasks are used under water by the layered ones.

 Usage: fab <task name>